 - Check to see if the oil in the skillet or sauté pan is hot by dropping a small amount of flour or bread crumbs into the oil.
 The flour or bread crumbs should start bubbling right away.
 If not, increase the temperature.

-- Once the tomato has had a second dip in the egg/milk mixture, do a final coating with the third dish containing the dry breadcrumbs and cornmeal.
+- Next, dip the flour-coated tomato slice and dip it back into the (egg-milk) wash.
+Then, do a final coating with the third dish containing the dry breadcrumbs and cornmeal.
 Be sure to coat the entire tomato with the mixture (using both hands).
 Then gently add to the oil in the skillet or sauté pan.

 - Repeat the tomato coating process until the skillet pan is just full of the cooking tomatoes.
-With a metal or high heat rubber spatula check the doneness of the underside of the tomato slices often.
-When they are golden brown use tongs or a spatula and gently turn them over to cook the other side.
+With a metal or high heat rubber spatula, check the doneness of the underside of the tomato slices often.
+When golden brown, use tongs or a spatula and gently turn them over to cook the other side.

-- As the tomato slices come out of the oil, rest them on a cooling rack or in a single layer on a large dinner plate.
-Once all the tomatoes are cooked they will be hot for about 8-10 minutes.
+- As the tomato slices come out of the oil, rest them on a wire cooling rack.
+Once you've cooked all the tomatoes, keep them warm until you are ready to serve.
 You can assemble them straight away or keep them warm in an oven set to its lowest temperature.

 - To assemble: On an appetizer plate, add one slice of fried green tomato and top with 1 tsp (or enough to cover the fried green tomato) of pimento cheese.
-Stack another slice of tomato and repeat with the pimento cheese until you have three slices of fried green tomatoes and pimento cheese.
+Next, stack another slice of tomato and repeat the pimento cheese until you have three layers of fried green tomatoes and pimento cheese.